AdobeDocs/audience-manager.de-DE/help/using/dil/dil-instance-methods.md

 **Antwort**

-Gibt ein API-Objekt der aktuellen [!UICONTROL DIL] Instanz zurück.
+Returns an API object of the current [!UICONTROL DIL] instance.

 **Beispielcode**